glacials/twos.dev/README.md

 [![Go Reference](https://pkg.go.dev/badge/twos.dev/winter.svg)](https://pkg.go.dev/twos.dev/winter)

 Winter is the bespoke static website generator that powers twos.dev.
-It can be used to power your static website as well, as a CLI or Go library:
+It can be used to power your static website as well, as a CLI or Go library.
+Beware that although it is technically website-agnostic, its feature set is shaped to serve my peculiarities.

+### Installation

 ```sh
 # CLI